HomePlug Support for IEEE Standards

 The results of the first Sponsor Ballot, held in April 2010, showed 81% voted in favor of the 1901 standard - an unprecedented show of industry support for a technology of such complexity.

 The IEEE 1901.2010 standard was ratified in September 2010 and multiple semiconductor vendors have been shipping integrated circuits (ICs) based on the standard.
 In addition, the installed base of tens of millions of HomePlug AV products are fully interoperable with the 1901 standard, ensuring a seamless roadmap for existing users of HomePlug technology.

-The HomePlug Alliance conducts a comprehensive Compliance and Interoperabilty (C&I) program for products based on the HomePlug AV IEEE P1901 standard, ensuring that reliable, interoperable products are available from multiple suppliers.
+The HomePlug Alliance conducts a comprehensive Compliance and Interoperabilty (C&I) program for products based on the HomePlug AV IEEE 1901 standard, ensuring that reliable, interoperable products are available from multiple suppliers.

-HomePlug Alliance plans to launch a new certification program - Netricity PLC - to provide compliance and interoperability testing of products built on the IEEE P1901.2 Low-Frequency Narrow Band Powerline Communications standard (http:grouper.ieee.org/groups/1901/2/).
+HomePlug Alliance has announced the Netricity PLC program to provide compliance and interoperability testing of products built on the IEEE 1901.2 Low-Frequency Narrow Band Powerline Communications standard (http:grouper.ieee.org/groups/1901/2/).
 Click here for more information about Netricity PLC.

 On June 4, 2013, HomePlug Alliance announced the nVoy certification and brand program based on the IEEE 1905.1 Standard.

 By providing a common communication protocol, nVoy Certified products will enable consumers and service providers to leverage the strengths of the wired and wireless networking technologies prevalent in many homes today.

 The IEEE 1905.1 standard provides an abstraction layer to established powerline, wireless, coaxial cable and Ethernet home networking technologies - IEEE 1901 / HomePlug AV, Wi-Fi™, MoCA®, and Ethernet.